All articles

 One of our favorite visit grants: Pace University’s

 Visit Pace University’s website to learn more.
 But it’s easy to qualify.
-You just need to visit the school by December 15th, 2025.
+You only need to visit the school by December 15th, 2025.

 Getting paid to visit colleges?
 Yes, please!

-Campus visit grants are a great way to lower your college costs while checking out potential schools.
+Campus visit grants are a great way to reduce your college costs while exploring potential schools.
 If you plan to visit college campuses, check for grants or other perks to avoid missing out on free money.